microsoft/frameworkcontroller/doc/user-manual.md

 Delete the specified Framework.

 Notes:
-* If you need to achieve all the [Framework Consistency](#FrameworkConsistency) or achieve higher [Framework Availability](#FrameworkAvailability) by leveraging the [PodGracefulDeletionTimeoutSec](../pkg/apis/frameworkcontroller/v1/types.go), you should always use and only use the [Foreground Deletion](https://kubernetes.io/docs/concepts/workloads/controllers/garbage-collection/#foreground-cascading-deletion) in the provided body.
+* If you need to achieve all the [Framework ConsistencyGuarantees](#ConsistencyGuarantees) or achieve higher [Framework Availability](#FrameworkAvailability) by leveraging the [PodGracefulDeletionTimeoutSec](../pkg/apis/frameworkcontroller/v1/types.go), you should always use and only use the [Foreground Deletion](https://kubernetes.io/docs/concepts/workloads/controllers/garbage-collection/#foreground-cascading-deletion) in the provided body.
 * However, `kubectl delete` does not support to specify the Foreground Deletion at least for [Kubernetes v1.14.2](https://github.com/kubernetes/kubernetes/issues/66110#issuecomment-413761559), so you may have to use other [Supported Client](#SupportedClient).

 **Response**